 The full list of activities that require licenses is stipulated by the Federal Law “On Licensing of Certain Types of Activity” N 99, May 4, 2011, with amendments adopted by Federal Law № 185 (FZ - N185) in July 2013.

 In recent years, Russian express delivery companies significantly pushed foreign participants on the market.
-Currently, the market share of large Russian operators is about 60% versus 30% share of foreign companies.
+Currently, the market share of large Russian operators is about 60% versus the 30% share of foreign companies.
 The largest international companies in the Russian express delivery market are DHL and UPS.
-Among domestic companies the market leaders are: DPD, EMS Russian Post, and Pony Express.
+Among domestic companies, the market leaders are DPD, EMS Russian Post, and Pony Express.
 Usually, the cost of express delivery in international companies is higher.
 However, international operators benefit in delivery times both within Russia and abroad.

 Russia can be a challenging market which means U.S. companies need to take time to learn about the business environment and select local partners wisely.
 Taking shortcuts when evaluating business opportunities and selecting local partners is not advisable.
-Occasionally, basic information about regulations, company ownership and credit worthiness is not readily accessible, and the market’s regulatory framework continues to evolve, requiring companies to closely monitor changes.
-The U.S. Commercial Service offers an International Company Profile service as a way to evaluate potential partners.
-For more information on this service and other customized services, please visit CS Russia’s website: https://2016.export.gov/russia/servicesforu.s.companies/index.asp
+Occasionally, basic information about regulations, company ownership, and creditworthiness are not readily accessible, and the market’s regulatory framework continues to evolve, requiring companies to closely monitor changes.
+The U.S. Commercial Service offers assistance to evaluate potential partners through a Referral Service Provider (RSP) in Russia.
+For more information on this program, please visit CS Russia’s website: https://www.trade.gov/russia

 Russia-related sanctions have been implemented by the U.S. government under multiple legal authorities in the form of executive orders and public laws since 2014.
 On August 2, 2017, the President signed the Countering America’s Adversaries Through Sanctions Act (CAATSA) which codified and expanded sanctions announced during 2014-2016 on certain Russian entities and sectors.
 CAATSA includes sectoral sanctions affecting the financial, defense, and energy transactions, and “blocking sanctions” that prohibit business with certain individuals and entities.